 8.30 Pony Care Lesson.

-9.30 Groom, plait, pamper and tack up the ponies.
+9.00 Groom, plait, pamper and then tack up the ponies.

 10.00 Activity (Horseball, Carriage Driving, Vaulting etc. etc depending on the day of the week)

 11.30 Whole group activity or informative talk from vet etc(or similar depending on day).